Skip to main content

 (ix) any prior or current court involvement.

 (C) Child functioning.
-The CW specialist assesses the child's well-being, how the child functions or behaves daily, and the child's role in the family.
+The CW specialist assesses the child's well-being, how the child functions or behaves on a daily basis, and the child's role in the family.
 The CW specialist considers the child's general behavior, emotions, temperament, and physical capacity.

 (i) This key question determines: